aTechGuide/travel-biryani/posts/2020/pita-bread/2020-07-28-pita-bread.md

 <br/>

-There are several variations of this bread from the middle east to greece and the entire south east asia....however personally this is a recipe that i have found to be really really easy and goes really well with all types of indian gravies specially the spicy ones.....
+There are several variations of this bread from the middle east to greece and the entire south east asia.
+However, personally this is a recipe that i have found to be really really easy and goes really well with all types of indian gravies specially the spicy ones.

 <br/>